Published: December 16, 2020

-Besides, it’s likely that you won’t deliver one order per time.
+Besides, it’s likely that you won’t have to deliver one order at a time.

-Most deliveries wait for a certain number of orders, build the fastest route, give them along the way, and then come back for a new set of orders.
+Most restaurants wait for a certain number of orders to come in, then, they take the fastest route, give them out along the way and finally come back for a new set of orders.

-We all love ordering food from restaurants that pack it in a nice bag in a pleasant color with the restaurant’s logo.
-But most importantly, we want our food to be fine in terms of its look.
+We all love ordering food from restaurants that pack it in nice bags that have pleasant colors with the restaurants’ logos.
+Most importantly though, we want our food to be nice in terms of its appearance.

-But we won’t stop here for long since most restaurants offer their clients take away even if they don’t provide delivery, or pack the dishes to take in case a guest couldn’t finish it.
+However, we won’t stop here for too long since most restaurants offer their clients takeout even if they don’t provide delivery or pack dishes to-go in case a guest couldn’t finish something.

-Another part of this question is where to put containers for transportation.
-Normally, restaurants would use specific thermal bags.
+Another part of this question is where to put the containers for transportation.
+Normally, restaurants use specific thermal bags.

-Besides, if something happens to customers’ food on the road, make sure to let customers know how they can report it and offer something to make it up to them.
+Besides, if something happens to your customers’ food on the road, make sure to let the customers know how they can report it and offer something in return to make it up to them.

-It can be a discount coupon, a refund, maybe a free dessert next time they make an order.
-You can offer various gifts for different levels of foods’ “messiness” if such occurs.
+That can be a discount coupon, a refund, maybe a free dessert next time they make an order, etc. You can offer various gifts for different levels of food’s “messiness” if such occurs.

-But be careful here and ask for proofs (the most popular form of such is a photo of the dish) so that you won’t be fooled by tricky customers :)
+Nevertheless, be careful here and ask for proof (the most popular form of such is a photo of the dish), so you don’t get fooled by tricky customers :)

 Now let’s get to the delivery itself.

-There are several ways how you can organize delivery.
+There are several ways of how you can organize delivery.

 #1: You hire employees for this purpose.
-Normally, it would be someone who’s ready to work full time, has a car, and responsible.
+Normally, it should be someone responsible who’s ready to work full time and has a car and a driving’s license.

 # 2: You use a third-party delivery service that provides you with everything necessary for container transportation.
-In most cases, such services assign one of their employees to you.
-They’ll be already trained to provide high-quality delivery.
+In most cases, such services assign one of their employees to your restaurant.
+They’ll have already been trained to provide high-quality delivery.